 Summer Research Experiences for Undergraduates (REUs) will be a primary focus of the center and promising underrepresented students are especially encouraged to participate.
 REUs provide an excellent opportunity to recruit these students to graduate schools at our partner institutions.
 The Center will coordinate efforts with our partner community college programs to increase the number of students transferring from community colleges into four-year universities to receive engineering degrees.
 CSNE faculty and students will engage with community college students through campus visits and invitations to participate in REUs.
 REU students will work with their faculty mentor to establish objectives for their research, create and present a poster, and write a report on their research or coauthor a publication.
 Weekly brown bag lunches will include presentations by UW faculty and group discussions on graduate schools, writing research papers, and creating and presenting posters.
 REU students will participate in a final summer REU research symposium where they will present their work.

-The deadline for receipt of completed applications was February 1, 2013.
+Applications for summer 2014 are now available.
+The deadline for receipt of completed applications is February 1, 2014.

-Please contact Dr. Lise Johnson (firstname.lastname@example.org), CSNE Education Manager, with questions about the REU program.
+Please contact Dr. Lise Johnson (email@example.com), CSNE University Education Manager, with questions about the REU program.

 - About Us